cipriano-ar/cipriano-ar.github.io/index.md

 ---
 layout: default
-title: Home
+title: Inicio
 nav_order: 1
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
 permalink: /
 ---

 # Focus on writing good documentation.
-Go hard!!!
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.